devops-ansible/passcard/README.md

 ## Demo

 A running instance of this tool can be found at [passcard.dev-ops.fk.ms](https://passcard.dev-ops.fk.ms).
-There is one special config deployed - so if you head over to [https://passcard.dev-ops.fk.ms/?conf=alphabet](https://passcard.dev-ops.fk.ms/?conf=alphabet), you'll be presented a passcard only using the alphabet `A-Z` and `a-z`.
+There is one special config deployed - so if you head over to [https://passcard.dev-ops.fk.ms/?conf=lowercase](https://passcard.dev-ops.fk.ms/?conf=lowercase), you'll be presented a passcard only using the lowercase alphabet `a-z` without any additions.

 ## last built